FrankwaP/mixxx-utils/README.md

 It works with Clementine's database so far, but it won't be hard to add other players' databases.
 Please read the [README](python_tools/fix_track_paths_utils/README.md) for more details.

 `mixxx_to_rekordbox_xml` export your Mixxx library into the [Rekorbox XML format](https://cdn.rekordbox.com/files/20200410160904/xml_format_list.pdf) and
 **YES IT EXPORTS THE PLAYLISTS, HOT CUES, BEATGRIDS, COLORS, RATING/ENERGY** :-) Then you can import the XML file in Rekordbox to prepare a USB key (no license needed).
 Please read the [README](python_tools/mixxx_to_rekordbox_utils/README.md) for more details.

+`mixxx_to_rekordbox_xml_compare` creates a Rekordbox playlist with the tracks updated in Mixxx since the last Mixxx to Rekordbox import.
+This makes updating tracks, tempo or cues information very simple and fast.
+Please read the [README](python_tools/mixxx_to_rekordbox_compare_utils/README.md) for more details.

 `snap_cues` snaps all the cue points to the closest beat.

 ## SQL tools